raphamorim/rio/docs/install/index.md

 ## Building

-Linux / BSD:
+Linux with Wayland:

 {% highlight bash %}
+cargo build --release --features=wayland
+{% endhighlight %}

+Linux with X11:

+{% highlight bash %}
-cargo build --release
+cargo build --release --features=x11
 {% endhighlight %}

 If all goes well, this should place a binary at <span class="keyword">target/release/rio</span>.